-The Sixth Form Careers Programme covers a wide variety of topics which aim to prepare the girls not only for their Sixth Form studies but for both university and their intended careers.
-Parents, old girls and other friends of the school offer help through giving Careers talks, and participating in our annual Careers evening, run jointly with Hampton School for Boys.
+The Sixth Form Careers Programme covers a wide variety of topics which aim to prepare students not only for their Sixth Form studies but for both university and their intended careers.
+Parents, Alumnae and other friends of the school offer help through giving Careers talks, and participating in our annual Careers evening.

 We have a very strong track record in preparing pupils for the best universites in the UK and abroad.....click here for Destination of Leavers information.

 LEH is fortunate to have links with a range of business contacts who support the school in a number of ways: